mui/mui-x/docs/data/data-grid/components/components.md

 ### Cell

-The following demo uses the `componentsProps.cell` prop to listen for specific events emitted by the cells.
+The following demo uses the `slotsProps.cell` prop to listen for specific events emitted by the cells.
 Try it by hovering a cell with the mouse and it should display the number of characters each cell has.

 {{"demo": "CellWithPopover.js", "bg": "inline"}}

 ### Icons

 As any component slot, every icon can be customized.
-However, it is not yet possible to use the `componentsProps` with icons.
+However, it is not yet possible to use the `slotsProps` with icons.

 {{"demo": "CustomSortIcons.js", "bg": "inline"}}